On Markowitz's pseudodistance for conformal manifolds: Globally hyperbolic C-maximal spacetimes

 \subsection{Proof of Proposition~\ref{prop_F_CO_GHM}}

 We begin with a standard lemma. \begin{lem} Let $X$ and $Y$ be two metric spaces and let $f:X\to Y$ be a local homeomorphism.
-Assume that there exists two open subsets $U,V\subset X$ satisfying $X=U\cup V$, and such that $f\vert _U$ and $f\vert_V$ are injective.
+Assume that there exists two open subsets $U,V\subset X$ such that $X=U\cup V$, and such that $f\vert _U$ and $f\vert_V$ are injective.
 If $f(U)\cap f(V)$ is a nonempty connected open subset, then $f$ is injective. \end{lem}

 \begin{proof} Let us show that $f(U\cap V)$ is closed in $f(U)\cap f(V)$.
 Let $(x_k)$ be a sequence of $U\cap V$ such that $f(x_k)$ converges to some $y\in f(U)\cap f(V)$.
 Let $x\in U$ such that $y=f(x)$.
 Since $f$ is a local homeomorphism, one has $x_k\to x$ as $k\to \infty$.
 Similarly, if $x^\prime\in V$ is such that $f(x^\prime)=y$, one has $x_k\to x^\prime$, so $x=x^\prime\in U\cap V$.
 Therefore $y\in f(U\cap V)$ and $f(U\cap V)$ is closed in $f(U)\cap f(V)$.
 By connectedness, we obtain $f(U\cap V)= f(U)\cap f(V)$.
 It follows that $f$ is injective on $X=U\cup V$. \end{proof}